PRIVATE EQUITY INVESTING

 Recent Middle-Market Cannabis Deals

-- Trivergance Investments bought a controlling interest in The Arcview Group, a cannabis industry investor network.
+- Trivergance Investments bought a controlling interest in The Arcview Group, a famous cannabis industry investor network.

-- Curaleaf Holdings agreed to buy GR Holdings (formerly Grassroots), a multi-state cannabis grower that had raised $90 million from undisclosed investors, for about $875 million in cash and stock.
+- Curaleaf Holdings agreed to buy Grassroots Holdings, a multi-state cannabis grower that had raised $90 million from undisclosed investors, for about $875 million in cash and stock.

 - Merida Capital became a significant investor in Gabriella’s Kitchen, a U.S.-focused consumer packaged goods company operating brands in the cannabis industry and in the mainstream grocery channel.

-- Northern Swan Holdings Inc., an investment firm focused on doing deals in the international cannabis industry, completed a $58 million Series D financing led by undisclosed global institutional investors.
+- Northern Swan Holdings, an investment firm focused on deals in the international cannabis industry, completed a $58 million Series D financing led by undisclosed global institutional investors.

-- Demetrix Inc., a biotechnology company focused on the production of cannabinoids, secured $50 million in Series A funding led by Tuatara Capital with participation from existing investor Horizons Ventures.
+- Demetrix, a biotechnology company focused on the production of cannabinoids, secured $50 million in Series A funding led by Tuatara Capital with participation from existing investor Horizons Ventures.

-- Jushi Holdings accepted $16-million in the form of cash, stock and convertible promissory notes from Dalitso LLC.
+- Jushi Holdings accepted from Dalitso.$16 million in cash, stock, and convertible promissory notes

 Rob Hunt is a founder of Linnaea Holdings, a private equity firm focused on rolling up California-based cannabis assets.
 Previously he was the founder of Shingle Hill, a boutique consultancy and market intelligence firm for the cannabis industry.
 He has more than 14 years of experience in cannabis as an attorney, consultant, operator, and investor.
 He has also launched other companies such as Tuatara Capital, the largest PE investor in Cannabis & Evergreen Garden Centers, which sold grow equipment to commercial cultivators.
 To date, Rob has exited seven cannabis-based investments.